vihela-s-panawala/combined-maths-lms-V1/Project-Overview.md

 ---

-# 📚 Multi-Subject Support — Planned
+# 📚 Multi-Subject Support — BETA

 Although the project initially focuses on **A/L Combined Mathematics**, the architecture is being designed with expansion in mind.